Clemens Field

 Clemens Field is a baseball stadium located at 403 Warren Barrett Drive, at the south end of downtown Hannibal, Missouri, United States.

-The stadium was named for author Samuel Clemens (who wrote under the name Mark Twain), a Hannibal resident.
-Built in 1938 (to replace the first field that was destroyed by fire), Clemens Field has served as a home for numerous minor league baseball teams.
+The stadium was named for author and Hannibal resident Samuel Clemens, who was better known by his pen name Mark Twain.
+Built in 1938 to replace a previous field that was destroyed by fire, Clemens Field has served as a home for numerous minor league baseball teams.
 The ballpark underwent extensive renovations in 2008, and was most recently the home of the Hannibal Hoots of the collegiate summer Prospect League.

 Clemens Field was listed on the National Register of Historic Places in 2008.

 History

 First erected in 1924, the original Clemens Field was destroyed by fire on August 14, 1936.
-The replacement stadium was built as a Works Project Administration project in 1936-38.
+The replacement stadium was built as a Works Project Administration project in 1936–38.
 The park is listed on the National Register of Historic Places.
 The park has a limestone wall around the entire perimeter and a grandstand behind home plate.
 The same plans were used for Carson Park, a ballpark in Eau Claire, Wisconsin, which is also on the National Register.

 Clemens Field tenants include the Hannibal Citizens (1955); Hannibal Cardinals (1953–1954); Hannibal Stags (1952) and Hannibal Pilots (1947–48) of the Mississippi–Ohio Valley League (1952–1955) and Central Association (1947–1948), the two leagues that simply changed names and were the direct predecessors of the Midwest League.
 Hannibal teams were affiliates of the St. Louis Cardinals (1953–1954) and St. Louis Browns (1947).

 In 1944 the stadium was used as a German prisoner-of-war camp.
 The 200 POW's lived in tents, were surrounded by barbed wire and sorted military shoes for repair and reuse.

 Clemens Field was used infrequently after minor league baseball left Hannibal in 1955.
 In 2008, Clemens Field received a major renovation that preserved the original grandstand and brick wall perimeter, added 2,500 seats and modern amenities.

 The Hannibal Cavemen of the Prospect League folded after the conclusion of the 2016 season, and were replaced by the Hannibal Hoots in 2018.
 Flooding forced the Hoots franchise to relocate south to O'Fallon, Missouri after the 2019 season.
 As of 2020, Clemens Field now hosts local area youth and 16U summer leagues.